Internships

 - YouTube

-Community Engagement & Education in Native Plant Conservation
+Community Engagement & Native Plant Conservation

 This project supports community engagement and environmental education efforts at Saint Edward State Park in collaboration with Friends of Saint Edward State Park (FoSESP).
-This internship will support managing and re-designing the Native Plant Learning Garden.
+This internship will support managing and re-designing the Native Plant Learning Garden (NPLG).
 Students will help design, plant, and manage the garden while also developing informational and educational materials.

 - Develop educational materials for NPLG